-- Have or have applied for a social security number - Be a United States citizen, a non-citizen national, or qualified alien as those terms are defined in rule 5101:1-2-30 of the Administrative Code; - Be a resident of Franklin County; - Have been afforded the opportunity to register to vote (when applicable); - Have an Assistance Group income of at or below 200% FPL - For Stabilization Services, the Assistance Group shall include only a minor child residing with a kinship caregiver; and - For Caregiving Services, the Assistance Group shall include at least a minor child residing with a kinship caregiver and the kinship caregiver.
+- Have or have applied for a social security number - Be a United States citizen, a non-citizen national, or qualified alien as those terms are defined in rule 5101:1-2-30 of the Administrative Code; - Be a resident of Franklin County; - Have been afforded the opportunity to register to vote (when applicable); - Have an Assistance Group income of at or below 200% FPL.
+Income determination for an Assistance Group will last for a period of twelve consecutive months, calculated from the date of application. - For Stabilization Services, the Assistance Group shall include only a minor child residing with a kinship caregiver; and - For Caregiving Services, the Assistance Group shall include at least a minor child residing with a kinship caregiver and the kinship caregiver.